Eternity Rings: Meaning, History and Styles

 Usually, only 3 shapes are used to make diamond eternity rings although a combination of the three is an option.

--Baguette: this shape is commonly used in eternity rings, mixed with other shapes or alone.
-This versatile diamond shape can be feature vertical or horizontally for a more dramatic look.
+This shape is commonly used in eternity rings, mixed with other shapes or alone.
+This versatile diamond shape can be featured vertical or horizontally for a more dramatic look.

 Gemstone Eternity Rings